Born in Bray

 Quiet, crafted and local

 Buildings at Sea Gardens feel both familiar and new.
-A distinct characteristic of the town’s rich 19th-century architecture is the pastel-colour render, brick, and stone—a palette derived from local nature and geology.
-Throughout, we’ve selected materials that continue this local pattern of ‘old Bray’ with render used for more modest buildings and brick for larger ones.
+Throughout, we’ve selected materials that continue the town’s 19th-century architectural palette of colour and materials, with render used for more modest buildings and brick for larger ones.

 Cross section through the 'over and under' house